 The Sony lineup is just in a really weird place right now.
-If you want 10-bit video and H.265, you’re only options are the A1 or the A7sIII.
+If you want 10-bit video and H.265, your only options are the A1 or the A7sIII.
 The A7sIII is mostly a video camera and the A1 is super expensive.
 The Canon R6, mostly does what the A1 does, but has some limitations to IPB video codecs only and no 8k.

 Sony will have to compete with the Canon R6 somehow, but not make it too good so that it steals sales away from the A1.
-I’m personally hoping they just keep the 24MP or maybe move up to a 30MP sensor in the A7IV, keep it 4k video and introduce H.265 and 10-bit internal codecs.
-Then give it all the body updates and feature updates of the new cameras, new menus, better screen, faster USB-C. That way the A1 still has its place as an 8k beast.
+I’m personally hoping they just keep the 24MP or maybe move up to a 30MP sensor in the A7IV, keep it 4k video, and introduce H.265 and 10-bit internal codecs.
+Then give it all the body updates and feature updates of the new cameras, new menus, better screen, and faster USB-C. That way the A1 still has its place as an 8k beast.
 I think going too high of a resolution sensor will be a mistake.
 Those massive files are too hard on my computer for general day-to-day stuff.
 I only want massive files for landscape photography where I’m dealing with only a few photos at a time.

 Reasons To Buy Sony Cameras Over Nikon Cameras